felipecrp/felipecrp.github.io/_drafts/how-to-install-arch-linu-on-wsl.md

 to install almost everything without the need to worry about finding a specific repository.

+## Let's create our Arch Linux WSL image

+Unfortunately, Microsoft does not provide an Arch Linux for WSL in the App Store.
+Hence, we need to build the image.

+##

-## How to check the image integrity?
+### How to check the image integrity?

-After downloading the image file from the official mirror, it is important to verify the file integrity to confirm that the correct file was downloaded and is not corrupted.
+After downloading the image file from the officigl mirror, it is important to verify the file integrity to confirm that the correct file was downloaded and is not corrupted.
 It is possible to check the file integrity verifying the SHA-256 hash sum, i.e., calculate the file hash with the SHA-256 algorithm and compare